I'm in the Mood for Love...The Most Romantic Melodies of All Time

 I'm in the Mood For Love...The Most Romantic Melodies of All Time is the third cover album and fourteenth studio album by saxophonist Kenny G. It was released by Arista Records in 2006 and was the last album for the label.
 The Asian version also includes a bonus track.

 The album debuted at number 37 on the United States Billboard 200, selling about 32,000 copies in its first week.
-As of February, 2008 the album has sold 250,000 copies in United States.
+As of February, 2008 the album has sold 250,000 copies in the United States.
 This was also the album's peak position on the chart.
 It also reached number 1 on the Contemporary Jazz chart and number 22 on the R&B/Hip-Hop Albums chart.